k-l-lambda/k-l-lambda.github.io/source/_drafts/basal-lineage.md

 “You don’t… work?”
 I asked.

-“We do not work,” he replied after a pause.
+“We do not work,” she replied after a pause.
 “We preserve systemic equilibrium.
 The concept you call work belonged to a civilization that had not yet stabilized.”